UniversalDependencies/docs/treebanks/tpn_tudet/index.md

 ## Description

 UD_Tupinamba-TuDeT is a collection of annotated texts in Tupi(nambá).
-Together with [UD_Akuntsu-TuDeT](https://github.com/UniversalDependencies/UD_Akuntsu-TuDeT) and UD_Munduruku-TuDeT, UD_Tupinamba-TuDeT is part of the [TuLaR](https://tular.org).
-The treebank is ongoing work and is constantly being updated.
+The project is a work in progress and the treebank is being updated on a regular basis.

 UD_Tupinamba-TuDeT is a collection of annotated texts in Tupi(nambá).
-Together with [UD_Akuntsu-TuDeT](https://github.com/UniversalDependencies/UD_Akuntsu-TuDeT) and [UD_Munduruku-TuDeT](https://github.com/UniversalDependencies/UD_Munduruku-TuDeT), UD_Tupinamba-TuDeT is part of Tupían Language Resources [TuLaR](https://tular.org).
-The sentences are being annotated and glossed by Fabrício Ferraz Gerardi.
+It is part of [TuLaR](https://tular.clld.org), Tupían Language Resources, which contains other languages -- see [TuDeT](https://tular.clld.org/contributions/tudet).

 ## Text sources

 **Tupinambá sentences**:<br/>
 * Araújo, A. 1952, *Catecismo na Língua Brasílica* Reprodução fac-similar da 1.<sup>a</sup> edição (1618).
 PUC-RJ.
+* Navarro, E. D. A. (2006).
+Teatro/José de Anchieta; seleção, introdução, notas e tradução do tupi.
+Martins Fontes.
+* de Anchieta, J., (1997).
+Poemas: lírica portuguesa e tupi.
+Ed.
+Eduardo de A. Navarro.
+Martins Fontes.

 ## Acknowledgments